-The leadership of the transaction may be successful that requires a crisis or project linear and specific processes in the project
+The leadership of the transaction may be successful if that requires a crisis or project linear and specific processes in the project

-This model is also beneficial for the Hewlett-Packard corporation, a company known for its extensive use of an exception.
+This model is also beneficial for Hewlett-Packard corporation, a company known for its extensive use of an exception.

 Many high-level members of the military, CEOs of major international organizations, and NFL coaches are known to the leaders of the transaction.

 The executive leadership also works well with the police agencies and the first reactionary organizations.